robbytables/bug-free-invention/unit-6-flask/instructor-resources/hw-10wk-11/README.md

 @app.route("/")
 ```

-is our way of saying "at the homepage"
+... is our way of saying "at the home page."